keeperofthenecklace/movieDB/README.md

 ruby-2.2.2 or higher.
 jruby-9.0.0.0

-As of this writing, JRuby 9.0.0.0 is the first stable release of the 9k series that supports ruby-2.2.2. unfortunately, this release crashes with movieDB when you perform statistics computation using SciRuby.
+As of this writing, jruby-9.0.0.0.pre1 crashes with movieDB when perform statistics computation.
-So, jruby can not be used at the moment.
+So, since this is not a stable release, jruby can not be used at this moment.
-Please check the website http://jruby.org for any future updates.c
+Please check the website http://jruby.org for any future updates.

 ## Category
 movieDB is broken down into 3 components namely: